lgorissen/k4d/lab 31/README.md

-# 31. Deployments: manual - ReplicatSet
+# 31. Deployments: manual - ReplicaSet

 In real life, your applications will continuously evolve: new versions will become available.
 New versions means deployment, and there are various strategies to do that.
 These strategies will usually have to take into account: